 Integrating WhatsApp Webhook with Google Sheets Using Wcapi

 Introduction WhatsApp integration is a game-changer for businesses looking to streamline communication.
-With Wcapi, you can efficiently manage WhatsApp messages by forwarding webhook payloads to a Google Sheets endpoint.
+With Wcapi, you can efficiently manage WhatsApp messages by forwarding webhook payloads to a endpoint.
 This guide will walk you through setting up a Google Apps Script to capture incoming WhatsApp messages in a spreadsheet for easy tracking and analysis.

 Step 1: Setting Up Your Google Sheet